napari/napari.github.io/tutorials/fundamentals/layers/points.md

 +++

-## using the points properties dictionary
+## Using the points properties dictionary

 The `Points` layer can contain properties that annotate each point.
 `Points.properties` stores the properties in a dictionary where each key is the